floraxinru/recipes-datasets/README.md

 # recipes-datasets
-Datasets on recipes and foods for recipe_recsys project
+### Links to datasets on recipes and foods for recipe_recsys project

 * Kaggle - Using ingredients to categorize cuisine, in JSON